-Understand the impact of CVD in T2D patients on healthcare resource utilization.View Now
+Understand the impact of CVD in patients with T2D on healthcare resource utilization.View Now

 Learn about the CVD-related financial implications of uncontrolled T2D.View Now

-Review the top-line outcomes from studies assessing T2D patients with CVD.View Now
+Review the top-line outcomes from studies assessing patients with T2D and CVD.View Now

 The Strategies for Chronic Care website offers practical solutions for chronic care management.

 *In adults, type 2 diabetes accounts for about 90% to 95% of all diagnosed cases of diabetes.1